mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 security and surveillance.
 Access to the lobby is unrestricted but to use the elevators, a visitor must be escorted or pass through a TL12 biometric scan.
 Spoofing the elevator system scan requires direct access to the panel and a successful Very Difficult (12+) Electronics (computers) check (1D rounds, INT).
 Success will generate a false positive match.
 The scanner is optimized to recognize Vargr, granting DM+2 to attempts for non-Vargr to pass.
 The elevator security system could be remotely accessed by a hacker but the attempt becomes Formidable (14+).
 Any failure will trigger an alert to law enforcement, although remote hacks take time to trace their origin.

-Physical access to the building from the roof or a sub-basement- connected maintenance tunnel is possible but access to the elevators or maintenance stairwell requires a similar biometric scan from a separate system maintained by an outside contractor.
+Physical access to the building from the roof or a sub-basement-connected maintenance tunnel is possible but access to the elevators or maintenance stairwell requires a similar biometric scan from a separate system maintained by an outside contractor.
 This system requires a Very Difficult (12+) check to access, whether on-site or remote.

 Once inside the secure area, Ongozzaen only relies on remote monitoring during off-hours, requiring a Difficult (10+) Stealth check (1D minutes, INT or DEX) to avoid.
 Tripping an alarm will bring a team of two to four security guards armed with TL12 stunners and armored with protec suits over a layer of TL12 cloth (Protection +8) from the lobby security office.
 They will immediately summon law enforcement if